 Food and Groceries

-Street food, such as tacos, tamales, and quesadillas, is not only delicious but also budget-friendly — often just $1–$2 USD per meal.
+Street food such as tacos, tamales and quesadillas is not only delicious but very affordable with an average price of $1-$2 per meal.

 Healthcare

-Private health insurance is widely available, with costs much lower than in the U.S. A standard doctor’s visit might cost $25–$50 USD without insurance.
+Private medical insurance is readily available, with premiums considerably lower than in America.
+A typical visit to a doctor may cost $25-$50 without insurance.

 Utilities & Internet